 The Yuba College Library, located in Building 1100, offers a wide variety of information services and resources to support student learning across curriculum.
 With access to updated book and electronic book collections, periodical subscriptions, and online research databases, the library is a great place to start any research project.
 Students are welcome to study in a quiet environment, search on a topic, and get help in finding information.
 Appointments are available to meet one-on-one with a librarian.
 Students may learn how to use the library and it's its resources by attending an orientation session or enrolling in LIBSCI - Library Research Skills which is offered online.
 The new Learning Resources Center, located in the Library, features group study rooms, quiet study areas, and a computer lab.
-The library phone number is (530) 741-6752.
+The library phone number is (530) 741-6755 and the Cyber Lab phone number is (530) 741-6752.